solo2002/CarND-Traffic-Sign-Classifier-Project/README.md

 To meet specifications, the project will require submitting three files:
 * the Ipython notebook with the code
 * the code exported as an html file
 * a writeup report either as a markdown or pdf file

-Creating a Great Writeup
+Summary of The Project
 ---
-A great writeup should include the [rubric points](https://review.udacity.com/#!/rubrics/481/view) as well as your description of how you addressed each point.
-You should include a detailed description of the code used in each step (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your writeup to demonstrate how your code works with examples.

-Overview of The Project
----
 * Preprocessing
-  Four preprocessing techniques are implemented and tested: (1) converting to grayscale; (2) cropping the edge of image; (3) normalize data, (pixel - 128) / 128 is used here; (4) augmenting the brightness of image.
+  Four preprocessing techniques are implemented and tested:

+  (1) converting to grayscale;

+  (2) cropping the edge of image;

+  (3) normalize data, (pixel - 128) / 128 is used here;

+  (4) augmenting the brightness of image.
 First three procedures could significantly improve the model performance, while the last one is not.
 * Model Architecture
   LeNet is used in this project, so please refer LeNet Afchitecture (http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf)
 * Model Training
   (1) Batch size: since I am using my personal laptop, I decrease the batch size to 32.

   (2) Learning rate: 0.001, 0.005, and 0,01 are tested, and 0.001 is best.

   (3) Epochs: 10, 20, 30, and 40 are examined, and 30 is selected.

   (4) The range of cropped: 3, 4, and 5 pixels from each edge are tested, and cropping 4 pixels shows the best performance.

   (5) Brightness augmenting: different levels of brightness augmenting are tested, but none of them shows significant improvement.
 * Solution Approach
   This trained model via using parameter-setting mentioned above gets 0.941 accuracy on validation data and 0.920 accuracy on testing data.